Create an Implicit Stochastic Lattice

 3. Stochastic Lattice: General Settings

 The Stochastic Lattice guide panel matures the wireframe model of the point-edge into an implicit model of the stochastic lattice by applying a default thickness.
 This model has the signed distance property.
 This means that any point in the field of this implicit body returns the signed distance to the closest point on the surface of the Stochastic Lattice.
-To clarify some terminology, an edge in the point-edge set becomes a strut in the stochastic lattice once it has been thickened.
+To clarify some terminology, an edge in the point-edge set becomes a strut in the stochastic lattice after it has been thickened.

 1. Choose a setting from the Point-Edge Set dropdown list to define the stochastic lattice structure.
 In most cases, this will be the point-edge set that has just been developed.
 However, there are options to choose a different set from the dropdown, make further edits, make a new set, or clear the selection, which will then require a new point-edge set to be created.